Post-Production Supervisor Services

 Tokyo Post House Knowledge

-Supervisors with established relationships at OMNIBUS JAPAN, THE SEVEN, Imagica Entertainment, and vfxNova across Tokyo's post landscape.
+Our supervisors hold standing ties at OMNIBUS JAPAN, THE SEVEN, Imagica Entertainment, and vfxNova across Tokyo.

 Japanese Delivery Standards

-Expert in meeting Japanese broadcast standards, theatrical specs, and international streaming delivery requirements from Tokyo facilities.
+Our team meets Japanese broadcast standards, theatrical specs, and global streaming delivery needs from Tokyo facilities.

 Japanese-English Supervision

-Bilingual supervisors who bridge Japanese business culture and international production practices, managing relationships with local post teams.
+Our bilingual supervisors bridge Japanese business culture and global shoot practices, and they manage ties with local post teams.

 J-LOC Budget Optimization

-Skilled at managing post budgets and maximizing the J-LOC subsidy (up to 50%) on qualifying post-production spend in Japan.
+Our supervisors manage post budgets and make the most of the J-LOC subsidy (up to 50%) on eligible post spend in Japan.

 Frequently Asked Questions